 wizata_dsapi.api().<function>()

-In both case we recommend you contact your system administrator to provide you this configuration.
+In both case it is advisable to contact your system administrator to obtain the necessary configuration details.

 Sample Query